-- C.4.1 All applications must be submitted by e-mail to the relevant Commerce Co-Chair and/or through the EngSoc Dash hiring portal. - C.4.2 All applications will be made available to the committee heads prior to the preinterview process.
+C.4.1 All applications must be submitted by e-mail to the relevant Commerce Co-Chair and/or through breezy.engsoc.queensu.ca.

+C.4.2 All applications will be made available to the committee heads prior to the preinterview process.